Nini (2025 film): Plot

 Back in Osita's residence, Nnamdi maintained his position, he is not responsible, and his parents believed him, while Nini's parents won't stop to afflict her.
 Caught in the web of betrayal and regret, Romoke decided to do the unthinkable, she burnt her daughter's credentials, confronted the Ositas and broke the fragile relationship building between both families.
 With a ray of hope in sight, Bayo who is a computer game addict and having installed cameras in strategic places in the house to monitor his parents movement, came forward with proof that he knows who raped his sister, on the proviso that he downloads the video from his server.
 While they were waiting in anticipation for five hours, they woke up to Bayo's death.
 Suicide or murder no one can tell.

-Prior to this moment, Nini ran away from home, not being able to stand her mother's daily verbal insult, she fell victim of rape, molestation and kidnapped, as fate will have it she was rescued by a police officer who took her to Skippo, being the warlord who legally guards the zone, Skippo came to her aide and her healing.
-On Bayo death, the only culprit was Nnamdi, because he was the last person the late Bayo chatted with a night before.
-This led Nnamdi's arrest, and in a bid to prove his son innocence, Osita through his friend, Chief Adamu sort for help from Skippo, who has in his team season computer ethical hackers and mercenaries.
+Prior to this moment, Nini ran away from home, not being able to stand her mother's daily verbal insult, she fell victim of rape, molestation and kidnap.
+As fate will have it, she was rescued by a police officer who took her to Skippo, being the warlord who legally guards the zone, Skippo came to her aide and her healing.
+On Bayo's death, the only culprit was Nnamdi, because he was the last person the late Bayo chatted with a night before.
+This led to Nnamdi's arrest, and in a bid to prove his son innocence, Osita through his friend, Chief Adamu sort for help from Skippo, who has in his team seasoned computer ethical hackers and mercenaries.

 Skippo eventually became the cul-de-sac of redemption, truth, repose and reunion.
-In a turn of event laced with pain, tears, regret and revelation, in Skippo was the truth found in an eventual turn which birth a happily ever after.
+In a turn of events laced with pain, tears, regret and revelation, in Skippo was the truth found in an eventual turn which birthed a happily ever after.

-= Production =
+Production

 Development

 The pre-production and story development began in June 2023.
-It was originally titled ALBEIT.
+It was originally titled Albeit.

 Filming

-Filmed in locations in Abuja, Federal Capital Territory, Nigeria, and Nasarawa State, in October 2024.
+Filmed in locations in Abuja, Federal Capital Territory and Nasarawa State, in October 2024.